mrndhlovu/food-explorer-app/README.md

 UX and Features
 ===
 #### base.html
 This is the main template used throughout the website.
-It renders the head links, navigation bar, search box, recipe filter dropdown, side bar and also the script tags used throughout the website.
-All website content is rendered or graphed in the middle of this base template.
+It renders the head links, navigation bar, search box, recipe filter dropdown, side bars and also the script tags used throughout the website.
+All website content is rendered in the middle of this base template.The recipe filter side bar is different on mobileview from desktop meaning the app will dictate a user's device and render the appropriate filter.
 #### index.html
- On this page a user can sign in into their account or click signup to register for a new one.
+ On this page a user can login to their account or register a new one.
 #### register.html
 From this page a user can sign up for a new account.
+There is no form validation or password encryption.
 #### cuisine.html
 this is the landing page of the website, which list all recipes stored in the database.
-From this page users can:
+As a user you can:

-* click an image and be redirected to a ‘recipedetail.html’ page.
+* click an image and be redirected to a page with more detailed information about a recipe.
 * see author of the recipe
 * see the number of upvotes and downvotes
-* see number of views
+* see number of views for each recipe.
-* see date the recipe was uploaded.
+* see date a recipe was uploaded.
-* see a favourites section on the sidebar if they are logged in.
+* see a favourites section on the sidebar if logged in.
  If a recipe is in the favourites list, the recipe image will have a heart icon on the top left corner.
 If the icon is clicked, the recipe would be removed from user's favourites list.
 #### recipedetail.html
 this is where a user can see a recipe in detail.
-From this page if a user is logged in or is the owner of the recipe being viewed, then the edit, delete and add recipe buttons are shown below, otherwise they do not render.
+From this page if a user is logged in and the owner of the recipe, then the edit, delete and addrecipe buttons are rendered at the bottom of the page, otherwise they.
+A recipe summary is also shown to give an overview of a dish.
 #### editrecipe
 this page is only seen by a logged-in user where they can edit only a recipe they uploaded.
 The form fields are pre-populated with data from the backend and can be deleted by clicking on the 'x' icon or can add new recipe information by clicking the plus icon.
 When editing is done, data can be sent back to the database with the new updates by clicking the 'Done' button.
-The user also has the option to delete a recipe they uploaded by clicking the 'Delete' button.
+The user also has the option to delete a recipe they uploaded by clicking the 'x' button.
 #### addrecipe.html
 on this page a user logged in will create and share a new recipe.
 New fields can be rendered or removed to fit the user's demands.
 By clicking the 'plus' button they can add a new field and the 'x' to delete the field.
-Save button sends data to storage on the database.
+'Add Recipe' button sends data for storage on the database.
 #### app.py
 this file handles all the backend functionality of the website which includes user login information, handles CRUD queries, sets up the database structure which the website is dependent on.
 #### Procfile